-Biden launches an effort to head off violent crime and political peril for his party
+Biden launches an effort to head off violent crime — and political peril for his party

 “I do think that Democratic politicians are feeling some pressure to respond in some way, so I think you’ll see a lot of responses from the president on down,” said Ronald Wright, a law professor at Wake Forest University and a criminal justice expert.

-Crime was down overall last year by about 6 percent, according to previously released FBI data, one of the largest decreases in decades, while at the same time the murder rate appears to have risen about 25 percent, and violent crime rose about 3 percent.
+Crime was down overall last year by about 6 percent, according to previously released FBI data, one of the largest decreases in decades, while at the same time the murder rate appears to have risen about 25 percent, and violent crime about 3 percent.

 The FBI on Monday released initial crime figures for the first three months of 2021 that was inconclusive about whether overall crime was trending up or down, while data being tracked in big cities across the country shows the alarming homicide trends continuing in them.

-The issue brings Biden to the center of a policy area that has proven fraught for him over his long career.
-As a senator, Biden wrote several major anti-crime packages including a 1994 bill that contained provisions that are now viewed by critics as an overreaction to the crime spikes in the 1980s and 1990s that contributed to mass incarceration of Black Americans.
+The issue brings Biden to the center of a policy area that has proved fraught for him over his long career.
+As a senator, Biden wrote several major anti-crime packages including a 1994 bill that contained provisions now viewed by critics as an overreaction to the crime spikes in the 1980s and 1990s that contributed to mass incarceration of Black Americans.
 Biden’s involvement in that bill became a major sticking point in his 2020 campaign.

+Biden has voiced regrets about aspects of the “tough on crime” legislation and acknowledged its harmful impacts on many Black Americans, although he and his allies still tout the bill’s work to address domestic violence, ban assault weapons and fund community policing.

-On Tuesday, he took another step toward dismantling the effects of previous crime legislation he’d backed, endorsing a measure to end the disparities between sentencing for crack and cocaine offenses.
+On Tuesday, he will take another step toward dismantling the effects of crime legislation he previously backed.
+His administration will endorse a measure to end the disparities between sentencing for crack and powder cocaine offenses.

 Biden opposed defunding the police as the movement to do so grew in the summer before the 2020 election with support from many on the party’s left flank.
 Conservatives sought to tie him and fellow congressional Democrats to the movement, and a report commissioned by the Democratic Congressional Campaign Committee (DCCC) earlier this year showed that effort damaged the party, which lost significant ground in the House even as Biden won the presidency.

-White House spokeswoman Jen Psaki said Monday that Biden hopes local government can use some of the funds provided in the American Rescue Plan to pay for police officers and sheriffs.
+White House press secretary Jen Psaki said Monday that Biden hopes local government can use some of the funds provided in the American Rescue Plan to pay for police officers and sheriffs.

 A 73-slide deck outlining missteps in the 2020 election by several Democratic groups found that one of they key weaknesses in the election was that “defund the police” allowed Republicans to paint candidates as radical — particularly newer ones who lacked an established rapport in their communities.